EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-1.md

 title: 'Build a REST API with AdonisJs and TDD Part 1'
 date: 2019-01-02
 description: 'Want to learn how to use AdonisJs by building a rest api using TDD approach?
 This is the tutorial you want'
-tags: ['tutorial', 'adonisjs', 'tdd', 'javascript']
+tags: ['tutorial', 'adonisjs', 'tdd', 'javascript', 'testing']
 ---

-## Build a REST API with AdonisJs and TDD Part 1

 I've been playing lately with [AdonisJs](https://adonisjs.com) a NodeJS MVC framework who look a lot like [Laravel](https://laravel.com/) a really popular PHP framework.
 I really started to love the Adonis approach, more convention than configuration.
 I also love the fact they say in the headline.